Pure Southern Gothic Horror.

-The Girl Who Died is a supernatural horror film--a Southern Gothic tragedy about a young psychic and the ghosts that relentlessly haunt her; about a rotting Savannah manor and the twisted family that dwells within; about life and death, the dead and the not-quite-living, and the brick wall of fate.
+The Girl Who Died is a supernatural horror film–a Southern Gothic tragedy about a young psychic and the ghosts that relentlessly haunt her; about a rotting Savannah manor and the rotten family that dwells within; about life and death, the dead and the not-quite-living, and the brick wall of fate.

-Our heroine is Sofie, a young woman who, like Lorraine in "The Conjuring" series, is an enormously gifted psychic who tries--at great risk to her own life--to unknot the mysteries that the dead hold.
-Like the child in "The Sixth Sense," Sofie too sees the dead, and undergoes a cataclysmic reversal in the end.
+Sofie Valentine is a young woman who, like Lorraine in “The Conjuring” series, is an enormously gifted psychic who tries–at great risk to her own life–to unknot the mysteries that the dead hold.
+Like the boy in “The Sixth Sense,” Sofie sees the dead, and undergoes a cataclysmic reversal in the end.